Steepest-Entropy-Ascent Framework for Predicting Arsenic Adsorption on Graphene Oxide Surfaces -- A Case Study: Computational Methods and Details

 \section{Computational Methods and Details}

-\subsection{Energetic Model}
+\subsection{Energetic model}

 Arsenic adsorption to GO is modeled as a non-isolated thermodynamic system interacting with a thermal reservoir and involving multiple pair-interactions among multiple species: As adsorbent molecules, molecular sites on the GO adsorbate, and interacting species in the water.
 The energetic interactions are described by a collection of Lennard-Jones pair-potentials (short-range interactions) and Coulomb interactions (long-range interactions for charged species) applied to components lying on a 2D lattice.
-The active sites on GO for As adsorption considered in this study are the hydroxyl groups (OH$^-$) and carboxyl groups (COOH$^-$).
+The active sites on GO for As adsorption considered in this study are the hydroxyl groups (OH$^-$) and carboxyl groups (COOH$^-$). { Throughout the manuscript the adsorbate is the mono-protonated arsenate oxyanion, H$_2$AsO$_4^-$ (As(V)), which exceeds an $\sim$ 95\% abundance at an experimental pH of 3}.
 These are selected based upon FTIR data obtained from the GO used for study validation~\cite{zhangCombinedEffectsFunctional2015}.
 Molecular constituents include the a GO active site for each functional group, namely, one active cite for the OH$^{-}$ and one for -COOH$^{-}$, water (H$_2$O, included as a single interacting molecular component which accounts for its electrostatic interactions due to the dipole effects), and dissociated H$^+$ ions to account for solution pH.